atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 12 .
 not but I shall obtain it.
 The mo.
 .. • -
-‘‘ Di consent arrives, I shall she “ready to make you mine for ever."
+‘‘ Di consent arrives, I shall she ready to make you mine for ever."
 I
 Replies of this, kind were the only
 /. •, ' • *., • T